-- Engage 8 to 12 persons participating on a voluntary basis. - Take place between August 1, 2021 to February 28, 2022. - Maximise participant's engagement by promoting inclusion and diversity (gender, ethnicity, nationality, knowledge field, different capacities, work experience, etc.) - Be conducted by one or more moderators. - Last between 90 and 120 minutes.
+- Engage 8 to 12 persons participating on a voluntary basis. - Take place between August 1, 2021 and February 28, 2022. - Maximise participant engagement by promoting inclusion and diversity (gender, ethnicity, nationality, knowledge field, different capacities, work experience, etc.) - Be conducted by one or more moderators. - Last between 90 and 120 minutes.

-The agenda for a consultation meeting may consider the following structure:
+The agenda for the consultation meetings may consider the following structure:

 - 1. Introduction (Estimate time: 10%). - 2.
-Presentation of the WHEC2022 purpose and scope (separate PowerPoint available) (Estimate time: 5%). - 3.
+Presentation of the WHEC2022 purpose and scope (separate PowerPoint available on the WHEC2022 webpage) (Estimate time: 5%). - 3.
 Questions and exchange (allocate maximum time possible) (Estimate time: 75%). - 4.
 Wrap-up (Estimate time: 10%).

-UNESCO Chairs and UNITWIN Networks are kindly requested to prepare a brief report of 1,200 words (Template available in a separate Word file) that will integrate central ideas captured during the corresponding consultation meeting.
+Organisations and alliances are kindly requested to prepare a brief report of 1,200 words (Template available in a separate Word file) that will integrate central ideas captured during the corresponding consultation meeting.
 The exchanges within consultation meetings may be conducted in any language.
 If possible, consider sending the corresponding report in one of the three official languages of the Conference: English, French, or Spanish.

 We kindly ask that consultation reports are submitted via email to the WHEC2022 Secretariat (whec2022@unesco.org) as soon as they are ready and no later than March 15, 2022 (11:59 pm, Paris time).
-Please insert one of these titles in the email's subject, as it corresponds with the submission:
+Please insert this title in the email's subject: WHEC2022 Consultation Report.